Skip to main content

 1. Click Save

-Step 5: Add Role Claim to Tokens
+Step 4: Add Role Claim to Tokens (If you have added custom role attribute)

 Configure the authorization server to include the role in the access token.